5 Segmentation

 graphics_theme_1

-This is where some analysis is essential.
-Ultimately, we seek behavioral differences to attribute to different features related to a discoverable group of individuals.
+This is where some analysis is important.
+Ultimately, we are looking for differences in behavior that we can attribute to different features related to a discoverable group of individuals.
 We’ll touch on this when we begin to process the data for quantitative analysis.
-We don’t currently have a reason to believe there is any difference between how a person behaves based on income.
-However, we can probably make some guesses that may or may not have merit concerning our data.
+We don’t currently have a reason to believe that there is any difference between how a person behaves based on income.
+However, we can probably make some guesses that may or may not have merit in relation to our data.

 #-----------------------------------------------------------------